joerob-msft/app-service-msi-tokenvault-dotnet/README.md

 ## Summary
 The web app was successfully able to get a token at runtime from Azure Token Vault using your developer account during development, and using MSI when deployed to Azure, without any code change between local development environment and Azure.
-You do not have to worry about renewing access token either, since Token Vault takes care of that.
+You do not have to worry about renewing access token before using it to call dropbox since Token Vault takes care of that.

 ## Running the application using a service principal in local development environment
 >Note: It is recommended to use your developer context for local development, since you do not need to create or share a service principal for that.
 If that does not work for you, you can use a service principal, but do not check in the certificate or secret in source repos, and share them securely.